 - Every year the National Council for Osteopathic Research (NCOR) produce a report on the type of concerns and complaints made against osteopaths and osteopathic services.
 The report for 2013-2020 is annexed to this paper. - The report brings together concerns and complaint data from the General Osteopathic Council (GOsC), the Institute of Osteopathy (iO) and three insurers of osteopaths. - The updated data collection took place during January to December 2020, and therefore there are some features attributed potentially to the coronavirus pandemic lockdown.
-Key findings include: - Reduced number of concerns overall - Reduced proportion of concerns relating to communication - Increased concerns related to covid 19 issues - o Continued high levels of concerns related to sexual impropriety - Professionalism is the dominant theme in relation to concerns. - We continue to use this report to ensure that we are continuing to focus on practise in accordance with the Osteopathic Practice Standards with particular communications and policy priorities covering the areas of concern outlined in the report. - We are presenting this draft report to the Committee at this early stage to enable the Committee to share insights and reflections on current practice and our role in supporting practice to inform a more detailed paper to Council later in 2021.
+Key findings include: - Reduced number of concerns overall - o Reduced proportion of concerns relating to communication - Increased concerns related to covid 19 issues - Ongoing concerns around sexual impropriety - Professionalism is the dominant theme in relation to concerns. - We continue to use this report to ensure that we are continuing to focus on practise in accordance with the Osteopathic Practice Standards with particular communications and policy priorities covering the areas of concern outlined in the report. - We presented a draft report to the Policy and Education Committee to enable the committee to share insights and reflections ahead of the report being presented to Council.